-Pursuant to the Settlement, we also intend to adopt amendments to our Bylaws to require that at least 50% of the Board will qualify as "independent directors" under the NASDAQ Rules and that the Chairman of the Board will be an independent director.
-Currently, more than 50% of the Board qualify as "independent directors" under the NASDAQ Rules.
+Pursuant to the Settlement, we also adopted amendments to our Bylaws to require that at least 50% of the Board will qualify as "independent directors" under the NASDAQ Rules and that the Chairman of the Board will be an independent director.
+Currently, more than 50% of the Board qualify as "independent directors" under the NASDAO Rules.